 All chaperones for field trips must be pre-approved.
-Additionally, prior to being considered as a chaperone ALL clearances (State Police, Child Abuse, and FBI) must be turned into the school and mustbe dated within one year of the date turned into the school in order to be considered.
+Additionally, prior to being considered as a chaperone ALL clearances (State Police, Child Abuse, and FBI) must be turned into the school and must be dated within one year of the date turned into the school in order to be considered.

-CODE OF CONDUCT
+2024-2025 CODE OF CONDUCT

-Administrative Office and Elementary School Campus (K-5) 926 Sedgley Avenue Philadelphia, PA 19140 (267) 817-4720
+Administrative Office and Elementary School Campus (K-5)

+926 Sedgley Avenue

+Philadelphia, PA 19140

+(267) 817-4720
-Middle School Campus (6-8) 3300 Henry Ave Philadelphia, PA 19129 (267) 817-4730

-Chief Executive Officer Dr. Andrea Coleman-Hill Welcome to the Laboratory Charter School of Communication and Languages (LAB) where all students and parents are invited to be a part of making our school successful.
-A student in this school is expected to actively engage in learning and follow the rules that have been established for the safety and welfare of the entire student body.
+Middle School Campus (6-8) 3300 Henry Ave Philadelphia, PA 19129 (267) 817-4730 school is expected to actively engage in learning and follow the rules that have been established for the safety and welfare of the entire student body.
 The policies and procedures contained in this Code of Conduct have been carefully prepared and presented to enable you to enhance your educational program.